Live Search

 This section should get replaced by search results when a search is active, and reappear when the search is exited.

-<form class="search-form" action="/ajax/search_results" method="post" data-search="live" data-target="#search-results-complex" data-hide=".search-hidden-complex">
+<form class="live-search" action="/ajax/search_results" method="post" data-live-search data-target="#search-results-complex" data-hide=".search-hidden-complex">

 <div class="form-group">

-<input class="search-from-search-text form-control" type="text" name="search" placeholder="Search" aria-label="Enter text to search for.">
+<input class="live-search-search-text form-control" type="text" name="search" placeholder="Search" aria-label="Enter text to search for.">

 </button>